apaleo/gsheet-addon/Readme.md

 5. Submit your changes for review: go to your repository on GitHub, you'll see a `Compare & pull request` button.
 Click on that button.
 6. Congrats!
 You just completed the standard fork -> clone -> edit -> pull request workflow that you'll encounter often as a contributor!
 7. Celebrate your contribution and share it with your friends and followers!

+# Deployment

+See the corresponding internal wiki page.

 # License